omeatai/Personal2/src-python-django-flask-sql/django/07-Udemy-React-Django-Practical.md

 # #END</details>

 <details>
 <summary>17.
-Setup URL and View for User Model - CREATE, UPDATE AND DESTROY using Generic API View and Mixins </summary>
+Setup URL and View for User Model - CREATE, UPDATE AND DELETE using Generic API View and Mixins </summary>

-# Setup URL and View for User Model - CREATE, UPDATE AND DESTROY using Generic API View and Mixins
+# Setup URL and View for User Model - CREATE, UPDATE AND DELETE using Generic API View and Mixins

 ### src-AI-Software/my_projects/07_react_django_practical/users_app/urls.py: